Breaking News

 Street Food in Puerto Rico

-It would be rare for you to visit a kiosk in Puerto Rico and not find Bacalaito.
-Bacalaito is really thinly sliced cod-fish mixed with salt, ground black pepper, and garlic.
+It would be rare for you to visit a kiosk in Puerto Rico and not find bacalaíto.
+Bacalaíto is a flat fritter made from a seasoned flour batter with shredded salt cod.
+It is usually seasoned with salt, ground black pepper, and garlic.
 It is deep-fried to a crisp, then served.
 It is very much like a crispy chip with a fishy flavor.
-Bacalaito is very thin so it is more of a snack than big meal.
+Bacalaíto is very thin so it is more of a snack than big meal.

 Alcapurría

 Alcapurría is a Puerto Rican staple that you will find many street vendors selling.
 It is traditionally made with a doughy exterior filled with a seasoned meat.
 The dough, called masa, is usually either yuca (cassava) or green plantains, possibly a mixture of both.
-The flavor is nice as the sweetness of the dough compliments the seasoned meat.
+The flavor is nice as the sweetness of the dough complements the seasoned meat.
 It definitely isn’t spicy, but the meat has a unique flavor.
-There is a recipe for how it is made here

 Tacos